ldt116/UniversalAdapter/README.md

 ## TODO

-Here is the list for future work
+Here is the list for future works

 * Binders for common widgets such as `Button`, `Spinner`. etc.
 * Ability add new view type and it binders.